bzoz/ed-ltd-seller/README.md

 Open an issue if you find any bugs.

 Known bugs:
- - if the station is in the same system as reference system, `-` will be displayed as distance
+ - If the station is in the same system as reference system, `-` will be displayed as distance
+ - "Distance" should be removed from the table if no reference system is set
+ - The way we are querying coords from download star system data set should be improved